 - AIR has developed funding through its members and supporters which maintains the independence of testing and data from car makers and regulators to retain AIR’s vision and clarity of purpose.

 - The success of NCAP’s independent and voluntary approach is a tried and tested model to apply to the challenge of addressing car emissions.

 - By adopting the AIR approach, car makers can make a difference now and demonstrate their commitment to regaining the trust of consumers and policy makers.

 - Policy makers can choose to use the data to make immediate changes to current policy and improve those policies as the data grows from further testing.

 - A voluntary approach takes politics out of the issue and focuses instead on driving a solution to a global problem.

-- Following the NCAP experience, the AIR Index provides a similar framework for car makers to achieve competitive advantage by reducing harmful NOx emissions.
+- Following the NCAP experience, the AIR Index provides a similar framework for car and van makers to achieve competitive advantage by reducing harmful NOx emissions.

 - AIR offers the most comprehensive approach to rebuilding consumer confidence through its independence, scientific rigor and transparent rating of emissions in the the AIR Index from A-to-E.

-- Today, the residual value of diesel cars in the short term – and petrol vehicles in the longer term – will come under further pressure if consumers remain confused by the conflicting stories around on-road emissions and stop buying vehicles.
-This will have a negative financial impact on car makers, fleet and leasing companies, as well as private owners and the AIR Index provides a practical, trusted and clear way of presenting the facts for car buyers and policy makers.
+- Today, the residual value of diesel vehicles in the short term – and petrol vehicles in the longer term – will come under further pressure if consumers remain confused by the conflicting stories around on-road emissions and stop buying vehicles.
+This will have a negative financial impact on car and van makers, fleet and leasing companies, as well as private owners and the AIR Index provides a practical, trusted and clear way of presenting the facts for car and van buyers and policy makers.

-- Understanding CO2 alongside NOx emissions could help avoid a market switch to higher CO2 emitting vehicles, which would make it harder for car makers to meet their fleet CO2 targets.
+- Understanding CO2 alongside NOx emissions could help avoid a market switch to higher CO2 emitting vehicles, which would make it harder for car and van makers to meet their fleet CO2 targets.